dimarkov/dimarkov.github.io/about.md

     lastmod: 2014-09-07T16:31:30+05:30
 ---
 # About
 I am a PostDoc at [TU Dresden, Chair for Neuroimaging](http://tu-dresden.de/die_tu_dresden/fakultaeten/fakultaet_mathematik_und_naturwissenschaften/fachrichtung_psychologie/i1/ni).
-In short, my research interests are at the intersection of cognitive neuroscience, machine learning and theoretical neuroscience.
-My current work is focused on understanding the computational mechanisms that underly human decision making, by applying concepts from information theory and probability theory to model human adaptive behavior and test the experimental predictons derived from this computational frameworks.
+My research interests are at the intersection of cognitive neuroscience, machine learning and theoretical neuroscience.
+My current work is focused on understanding the computational mechanisms that underlie human decision making, by applying concepts from information theory and probability theory to model human adaptive behaviour and test the experimental predictions derived from these computational models.

 ## Work expirience